viversba/Portfolio/README.md

 #### Download free on [Steam](https://store.steampowered.com/app/2090180/Project_Possession/).
 ![Project Possession](https://cdn.akamai.steamstatic.com/steam/apps/2090180/header.jpg?t=1660750254)

-Project Possession is a top down game with the sole purpose of eliminating as many monsters as possible to beat out the other players.
-It is possible to play up to 4 people in an online match.
+Project Possession is an online top down multiplayer game in which you play as a ghost that 'possesses' monsters in order to use their abilities to kill other monsters.
+There are three types of monsters which you can possess, and minion like creatures that give you a small amount of points per kill.

+The goal of the game is to kill other creatures to earn the highest amount of points.
+The monster you are possessing can be killed, although the possessing character (the ghost) cannot, so every time your possessed creature dies you can possess a different monster to keep earning points.

-I worked as a gameplay developer doing the dash behaviour of the characters and it's replication on the server and client machines.
+I worked as a gameplay developer doing the dash behaviour of the characters and its replication on the server and client machines.

 ## Gravity Lander - January 2022